Managing platform updates with Maintenance Control

 - Wait up to 35 days to apply updates.

-- Automate platform updates for your maintenance window using Azure Functions.
+- Automate platform updates by configuring a maintenance schedule.

 - Maintenance configurations work across subscriptions and resource groups.

 - VMs must be on a dedicated host, or be created using an isolated VM size.

 - The maintenance window duration must be 2 hours or more.
 Maintenance window duration is the time from when the customer initiates the update to the time it completes.

 - After 35 days, an update will automatically be applied.

 You can create and manage maintenance configurations using any of the following options:

 For an Azure Functions sample, see Scheduling Maintenance Updates with Maintenance Control and Azure Functions.